mgithubmessier/mmessier/README.md

     - Only the Contact Service needs to implement this because it is a request that must be fired from cient components and cannot be hidden from view
     - We may also need to do this for paginating the experience contents, so we may scrap the whole concept of pre-rendering the experiences in general

+- **Experience Service**

+  - Add authorizer API to this and authenticate via a different means with maybe a different authorizing lambda where it just checks the secret like before, instead of parsing and checking an authentication JWT like the existing one

 - **Contact Service**

   - Uses sendgrid's API since they allow up to 100 free emails / day